Peliha-ip/Tusk-Carnival/README.md

 - Paironormal Carnival (Find a circus in the end)
 - Did you abstract (Encounter an abstract)
 - Strike!!!!
 (Get a strike at bowling)
+- Wii Sports Pro (Get a strike by rolling a bowling ball on the railing)
+- Blunt Ball (Deal damage to mobs by rolling a bowling ball on them)